DaveBackus/Data_Bootcamp_Book/graphs1.md

 Let's put some of these tools to work:

 * Change the notebook name.
 Click on the name (`Untitled` if we just created a new notebook) to the right of the word Jupyter at the top.
 A textbox should open up.
-Use it to change the name to "[your name]'s sandbox".
+Use it to change the name to `bootcamp_sandbox`.

 * Toobar buttons.
 Run your mouse over one of them to see what it does.